remi-tuffet/plasmid_diversity_in_the_light_of_ecological_theories/README.md

 *neutral_model_simulations.ipynb* is a python notebook with the code to run the simulations of the stochastic neutral model (used in Fig. 3 and S2)

 *unified_model_simulations.ipynb* is a python notebook with the code to run the simulations of the stochastic unified model (used in Fig. 4 and S3)

+**Data content:**

+**Observed data:**

+*PTU_count.tsv* is a file containing the data to produce Fig. 1A

+*birds_wyoming.csv* is a file containing the data to produce Fig. 1B

+*BCI.csv* is a file containing the data to produce Fig. 1C

+*Plasmid_size_mobility_PTU_coli.tsv* is a file containing the data to produce Fig. 1D

+*bird_data.csv* is a file containing the data to produce Fig. 1E

+*BCI_traits.txt* is a file containing the data to produce Fig. 1F

+**Simulated data:**

+*figure_2_fluctuating_stress* is a folder containing all the results simulations to produce Fig. 2D

+*figure_S1_plasmid1* is a folder containing all the results simulations to produce Fig. S1A (p_res)

+*figure_S1_plasmid1* is a folder containing all the results simulations to produce Fig. S1A (p_sens)

+*neutral_model_sensibility_analysis* is a folder containing all the results simulations to produce Fig. 3C-D-E and Fig. S2

+*unified_model_video* is a folder containing all the images to produce the video of the dynamics of unified model